 This dressing is served at most Japanese restaurants with their salads.

-Making this Japanese steakhouse-like dressing is super easy at home and you can be sure of what is going on in it.
-You can use the best ingredients to make it and homemade dressing is also free of chemicals and artificial colors and preservatives.
+Making this Japanese steakhouse-like dressing is super easy at home, and you can be sure of what is in it.
+You can use the best ingredients to make it, and homemade dressing is also free of chemicals, artificial colors, and preservatives.

-Pour the Hibachi ginger dressing over a simple salad and serve it for a Hibachi-style meal with Hibachi fried rice and Hibachi chicken.
+Pour this vegan Hibachi ginger dressing over a simple salad and serve it for a Hibachi-style meal with Hibachi fried rice and Hibachi chicken.
 Absolutely yum!

 Ingredients